dustinmoris/Firewall/README.md

 }
 ```

-The constructor of the `CustomRule` class takes in a list of allowed country codes and the next rule in the pipeline.
+The constructor of the `IPCountryRule` class takes in a list of allowed country codes and the next rule in the pipeline.
 If a HTTP request originated from an allowed country then the custom rule will return `true`, otherwise it will invoke the next rule of the rules engine.

 In order to chain this rule into the existing rules engine one can add an additional extension method: